GiridharRNair/ProfStatsUTD/server/README.md

 # ProfStatsUTD Backend

-This is the backend code for ProfStatsUTD, a Chrome extension that provides aggregated grades and professor ratings for courses at The University of Texas at Dallas (UTD).
+This is the backend code (Python Flask) for ProfStatsUTD, a Chrome extension that provides aggregated grades and professor ratings for courses at The University of Texas at Dallas (UTD).

 ## Database

 The SQLite database used in this project is retrieved from the [utd-grades](https://github.com/acmutd/utd-grades) GitHub repository.
-To set up the database, clone the repository and run the following commands:
+To set up the database, clone and navigate to their repository and run the following commands:

 ```bash
 npm install   # Install dependencies